History of women in the Indian subcontinent: Ancient and Early Medieval periods

 In the Gupta period instances are not rare of women participating in an administrative job.
-Chandragupta I, founder of the Gupta Empire, ruled the kingdom jointly with his queen Kumara Devi.
+Chandragupta I, founder of the Gupta Empire, ruled the kingdom jointly with his queen Kumaradevi.
 Prabhavatigupta was the daughter of Chandra Gupta II of the Gupta Empire and the wife of Rudrasena II of the Vakataka dynasty, and performed administrative duties in her kingdom.
 Instances of women of the upper classes extending their phase of activities beyond the domestic circle are provided by the queen and queens regent in Kashmir, Rajasthan, Orissa and Andhra.
 Institutions were established for co-education.
 In the work called Amarkosh written in the Gupta era names of the teachers and professors are there and they belonged to the female sex.

 In the 2nd century BCE, Queen Nayanika (or Naganika) was the ruler and military commander of the Satavahana Empire of the Deccan region (south-central India).
 Another early female ruler in South Asia was Queen Anula of Anuradhapura (Sri Lanka, 1st century BCE).

 Queen Orrisa assumed regency when her son died in the late ninth century and immediately involved herself in military adventuring.
 Queen Kurmadevi of Mevad commanded her armies on the battlefield in the late twelfth century.
 Queen Didda of Kashmir ruled as full sovereign for twenty-two years, and Queen Jawahirabi fought and died at the head of her army.

 In Sri Lanka, Queen Sugula led her armies against the southern king, her nephew.
 When pressed by the royal forces, she guided her forces into the mountains, where she built a number of forts.
 Sugula held out against the king's army for ten years and is remembered in Sri Lankan history as "Sugula, the rebel queen fearless".
 Princess Zainab Tari, a member of the Soomra dynasty, ruled over Sindh in the late 11th century as a regent to his brother Shahabuddin Sanghar.